Sabbathday Lake Shaker Village: Community life

+The last two Shakers own all the property communally, and confess their sins to each other.
+The village regularly receives visitors, and Arnold and June teach them how to make soap and bind books.
+The money generated from these workshops keeps the village alive.

 Shaker Trust

-To preserve their legacy as well as their idyllic lakeside property at Sabbathday Lake Shaker Village, the Shakers announced in October 2005 that they had entered into a trust with the state of Maine and several conservation groups.
-Under the agreement, the Shakers will sell conservation easements to the trust, allowing the village to ward off development and continue operating as long as there are Shakers to live there.
+To preserve their legacy, as well as their idyllic lakeside property at Sabbathday Lake Shaker Village, the Shakers announced in October 2005 that they had entered into a trust with the state of Maine and several conservation groups.
+Under this agreement, the Shakers will sell conservation easements to the trust, allowing the village to stave off development and continue operations as long as there are Shakers to live there.

 The agreement does not specify whether the property will become a park, museum, or other public space should the Shakers die out.
 That decision would be made by a nonprofit corporation—the United Society of Shakers, Sabbathday Lake Inc.—whose board members are largely non-Shakers.
 The $3.7 million conservation plan relies on grants, donations, and public funds.